Abenity/abenity-php/README.md

 ## Requirements

-This library works with PHP 5.6 and PHP 7 and requires the [OpenSSL module](https://www.php.net/manual/en/book.openssl.php)
+This library works with PHP versions 7 and 8 and requires the [OpenSSL module](https://www.php.net/manual/en/book.openssl.php)

 ## Installation